A Unified Non-Strict Finsler Lemma: Conclusions

 \section{Conclusions}

-In this paper, we generalized Finsler's lemma to accommodate non-strict inequalities.
-It turns out that, in order to do so, an additional non-trivial coupling condition is needed that, unlike an existing non-strict version that only applies to specific matrices, combined with the standard (but now non-strict) conditions of Finsler's lemma provides necessary and sufficient conditions for arbitrary (symmetric) matrices.
-We showed that this novel non-strict Finsler's lemma generalizes both the original strict formulation as well as the aforementioned non-strict version that only applies to specific matrices.
-Finally, we showcased applications of this non-strict Finsler's lemma through the construction of a closed-form solution to the non-strict projection lemma, and proving a matrix Finsler's lemma, which has recently shown to be useful in the field of data-driven control.
+In this paper, we presented a unified non-strict Finsler lemma that encompasses important existing non-strict extensions of Finsler's lemma.
+It turns out that, in order to do so, an additional non-trivial coupling condition is needed that, combined with the standard (but now non-strict) conditions of Finsler's lemma, provides necessary and sufficient conditions for arbitrary (symmetric) matrices.
+We showed that this coupling condition is trivially satisfied in the context of the original strict Finsler's lemma and that our novel non-strict Finsler lemma generalizes the existing results.
+Finally, we used this non-strict Finsler lemma to construct a structured solution for a specific instance of the non-strict projection lemma, and to prove a more general matrix Finsler lemma, for which we show by example that it is less conservative than existing versions.
+We envision that the necessary and sufficient conditions provided in this paper provide insights in and guidelines for reducing conservatism in other non-strict inequalities that are useful, e.g., in the context of data-driven control.